DIGITAL ADVERTISING TERMS

 4. CPM – Cost per Thousand

 Cost per Thousand is a pricing model where advertising impressions are purchased and companies are charged according to the number of times their ad appears per 1,000 impressions.
-It’s definitely a favourite form of selling ads by publishers because they get paid regardless by just displaying ads.
-CPM model really only makes sense if you are trying to increase brand awareness.
+It’s definitely a favorite form of selling ads by publishers because they get paid regardless by just displaying ads.
+The CPM model really only makes sense if you are trying to increase brand awareness.

 Example of how impressions work: 1 visitor could view 5 pages which would create 5 impressions.
 2 visitors could view 5 pages which would generate 10 impressions.

-A keyword is word or phrase that your audience uses to search for relevant topics on search engines.
+A keyword is a word or phrase that your audience uses to search for relevant topics on search engines.
 If you are a flower shop, a relevant keyword could be “Buy Red Roses” [short keyword] or “Looking to purchase roses from a flower shop” [long tail keyword]

 8. Organic Traffic

 This is traffic that is generated to your website which is generated by a Search Engine.
-This could be traffic from Google, Yahoo or Bing.
+This could be traffic from Google, Yahoo, or Bing.
 It’s also known as “Free” traffic.
 Organic traffic is the best type of traffic!